 - The cervix is producing antibodies to the sperm.

-- Medications such as clomiphene, tamoxifen, progesterones and danazol - all drugs used for infertility problems - can interfere with the production of good mucus.
+- Medications such as clomiphene, tamoxifen, progesterone, and danazol - all drugs used for infertility problems - can interfere with the production of good mucus.

 Remember that a negative test is meaningful only if it is repeatedly negative under perfect conditions.

-We never do the PCT test in our practise, because we feel it provides very limited information, and does not affect the treatment plan.
+We never do the PCT test in our practice, because we feel it provides very limited information and does not affect the treatment plan.